-Jose Antonio Jr. and his brother Andres inherited the farm from their father, Jose Antonio Sr., who officially retired in 2011.
-Since then, they’ve been growing the business while implementing progressive initiatives, such as converting their plants to the agobio parras method by which trees are cultivated to bend and grow horizontally.
-This develops stronger root systems, which helps to make them more resistant to roya (coffee leaf rust), and also makes the tall Bourbon trees able to survive the heavy winds that are prevalent in this region.
-They also started a project where they planted eight different coffee varieties (SL-28, Geisha, Pink Bourbon, Yellow Caturra, Batian, SL-32, Castillo, and a few Catimor types) on the same farm to chart variations in growth, quantity and quality.
-This research will help them to determine the best variety to grow on each plot of each farm in the future.
+Jose Antonio Jr. and his brother Andres inherited the farm from their father in 2011.
+They have grown the business and implemented progressive agricultural methods, like converting their plants to the agobio parras method by which trees are cultivated to grow horizontally.
+This develops stronger root systems, which helps to make them more resistant to leaf rust and makes the tall Bourbon trees able to survive the heavy winds that are prevalent in this region.
+They have also experimented with many different varieties to determine the best to grow on each plot of their farms in the future.